-2. Target Product Cost:
+13. Target Product Cost:

 This product is seeking to compete with current television display screens that are approximately forty inches if not larger.
 The televisions like what Dr. Ahmed is using likely are priced at approximately \$500 and may be even more expensive.
-Therefore, we are seeking to make a product that costs approximately \$500.
-This price point also fits the higher-level virtual reality devices on the market right now.
+Our more immersive solution would likely be more expensive than this, but we would like to keep it under \$2000.
 This price would likely involve the entire assembly along with software expenses and any other incurred costs.
 Though this may increase throughout the development of the device.